pharaox/active_courtiers/README.md

 Based on actual statistics collected in observer mode over a period of 50 years, AI rulers currently approve about 92% of all requests involving an outsider *candidate*, but only about 11% of all requests involving an insider one.

 Note that in some cases a courtier or a candidate matching the criteria mentioned above may not exist.
-In such cases, nothing happens, except if the event chain has been initiated by the player via the [Ask to Find Spouse Interaction](#ask-to-find-spouse-interaction).
+In such cases, nothing happens, except if the event has been initiated by the player via the [Ask to Find Spouse Interaction](#ask-to-find-spouse-interaction).

 #### Ask to Find Spouse Interaction

-To make it more convenient for players to trigger the event chain for particular courtiers, this mod adds the **Ask to Find Spouse** interaction.
+To make it more convenient for players to trigger the event for particular courtiers, this mod adds the **Ask to Find Spouse** interaction.
 Only courtiers who are eligible according to the criteria described in [Preparation](#preparation) can be targeted by this interaction, and only if the player character is "available for events".
-Sending the interaction effectively triggers the event chain with the targeted courtier pre-selected as the *courtier*.
+Sending the interaction effectively triggers the event with the targeted courtier pre-selected as the *courtier*.

 If the candidate search does not yield any eligible candidates above the quality threshold whose matchmaker would accept the marriage proposal, the **Courtier Failed to Find a Spouse** event fires, giving the player the option to marry the courtier off anyway via the **Find Spouse** interaction.

 ## Performance

 Since the additional events introduced by this mod fire on a regular basis for a few hundred AI rulers and involve sophisticated character searches, they may negatively affect the overall game performance.
 Therefore, this mod introduces game rules to control the different factors that influence the performance and lets players find the best balance between a better AI and a smooth gameplay experience for their hardware and selection of other mods.
-With the default settings, this mod is about 10% slower than vanilla, a difference that is usually not noticeable except on the highest game speed.
+With the default settings, this mod is about 10% slower than vanilla if measured on max speed in observed mode, a difference that is usually not noticeable during an actual gameplay.

 The performance-influencing factors that can be configured via game rules are: